koerismo/GodotGlassBridge/README.md

 # Godot Glass Bridge
-Allows Godot to be used with Looking Glass devices via the Looking Glass Bridge SDK.
+Allows Godot 4.3+ to be used with newer Looking Glass devices via the Looking Glass Bridge SDK.

+### Information

+Much of the interfacing code was written by John Wigg, and this library primarily serves to port it to use the newer Glass Bridge SDK rather than the HoloPlayCore SDK.
+The library is a **WORK IN PROGRESS** and currently does not build correctly due to linking shenanigans.
+Use GodotHoloPlay instead of this!

 ### Building